Egypt tips for first timers: Things to know before going to Egypt

 - Papyrus: The first form of "paper," transformed from papyrus plants into exquisite pieces of artwork.

-- Essential Oils: Perfumes and essential oils hold great popularity in Egypt.
+- Essential oils: Perfumes and essential oils hold great popularity in Egypt.
 The perfume bottles also make for delightful souvenirs.

 - Cartouche: A charming jewelry item that can be personalized with either your own name or the name of a pharaoh.

-- Egyptian Cotton: Renowned for its quality, Egyptian cotton offers a wonderful souvenir choice.
+- Egyptian cotton: Renowned for its quality, Egyptian cotton offers a wonderful souvenir choice.

 By keeping these essential tips in mind, you'll be well-prepared to navigate the intricacies of travel in Egypt and make the most of your first-time visit.